 How do we know that our children are making progress?

 Ongoing assessments of the children’s knowledge and skills is observed by the class teacher.
-Misconceptions are addressed and next steps carefully planned.
-Children’s outcomes are compared to the subject specific skills and knowledge documents.
-At the end of a block of discrete teaching (or term) subject leaders gather an overview of children’s outcomes in each subject area.
+Misconceptions are addressed and next steps are carefully planned.
+Every lesson begins with a ‘Flashback’, which consists of four questions in total.
+One each regarding the prior year, the prior subject, the prior week, and a vocabulary question.
+By activating prior knowledge and revisiting theme previously covered helps children to commit facts into their long-term memory.
+The assessment is then used by teachers to determine if each child has “met” or “has not met” the science objectives.
 This is used to plan appropriate next steps for their future learning, as well as provide an overview of learning within a subject area across the whole school.